Dennis Williams (ice hockey): Amarillo Bulls

-Williams was hired as the head coach of the NAHL’s Amarillo Bulls ahead of the 2010-2011 season.
+Williams was hired as the head coach of the NAHL's Amarillo Bulls ahead of the 2010–2011 season.
 In 4 years in Amarillo, Williams amassed 168 wins in 238 games behind the bench, highlighted by a 2013 Robertson Cup Championship.

 Bloomington Thunder

-In his next stop, Williams was the head coach for the USHL’s Bloomington Thunder, beginning with the 2014-2015 season.
+In his next stop, Williams was the head coach for the USHL's Bloomington Thunder, beginning with the 2014–2015 season.
 He coached multiple NHL draft picks and players during this time, and won 90 games in 3 seasons, including a trip to the Eastern Conference Finals in 2016.

 Everett Silvertips

-Williams was hired as the head coach for the WHL’s Everett Silvertips ahead of the 2017-2018 season.
+Williams was hired as the head coach for the WHL's Everett Silvertips ahead of the 2017–2018 season.
 In 7 seasons at Everett, Williams totaled 282 wins, 4 U.S. division titles, 3 conference regular season titles, and one western conference championship.
-He was promoted to the dual role of head coach and general manager in July of 2021.
+He was promoted to the dual role of head coach and general manager in July 2021.
 Additionally while at Everett, Williams also had stints with the Canadian national team at the World Juniors, winning a gold medal as an assistant in 2022 and as the head coach in 2023.
 He was a 2x Western Conference Coach of the Year, there were 11 NHL draftees that came through his program, and 16 players signed pro contracts at the NHL or AHL level.